ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 ## OpenID Configuration Files in SystemLink server

-There are three files that must be created to connect your SystemLink server to an OpenID Connect provider, `[provider-dns].conf`, `[provider-dns].client`, and `[provider-dns].provider`.
-The `[provider-dns]` portion of each filename must tbe the URL encoded fully qualified domain name.
+There are three files that must be created to connect your SystemLink server to an OpenID Connect provider: `[provider-dns].conf`, `[provider-dns].client`, and `[provider-dns].provider`.
+The `[provider-dns]` portion of each filename must be the URL encoded fully qualified domain name.

+> For example, a OpenID provider with the DNS `openid-provider.com` would yield files named `openid-provider.com/conf` , `openid-provider.com.client`, and `openid-provider.com.provider`.

 These files do no exist for new SystemLink installations.
-Each of these file must be created in the `C:\Program Files\National Instruments\Shared\Web Server\conf\openidc` directory.
+Each file must be added to the `C:\Program Files\National Instruments\Shared\Web Server\conf\openidc` directory.
 The NI Web Server must be restarted for these changes to take effect.

-SystemLink can be configured to support multiple OpenID Providers simultaneously.
-It is required that the user ID used in SystemLink be unique across providers.
+SystemLink can be configured to support multiple OpenID Providers simultaneously by creating a `[provider-dns].conf`, `[provider-dns].client`, and `[provider-dns].provider` file for each provider.
+It is required that the user ID used within SystemLink be unique across providers.
 This id take the form `[sub_claim]@issuer` where this issuer is the DNS name of the OpenID Connect provider.
 You can see the id SystemLink uses for a user by viewing the details of that user in the SystemLink security application.

 ### SystemLink Login Window Configuration

-**[provider-dns].conf** describes the scopes SystemLink will request access to, and the text and icon for the provider login button and icon.
+`[provider-dns].conf` describes the scopes SystemLink will request, and the text and icon for the provider login button.
 ```json
 {
  "scope": "openid email profile",